-- of inspection or any later date fixed by the court. - iv.
+v.
 A case management hearing is required to be held no later than 4 weeks from the date of filing of affidavit of admission or denial of documents by all parties to the suit.
-At the case management hearing, the Court may pass orders framing issues, listing witness to be examined by the parties, fixing dates for leading of evidence, fixing dates for filing of written arguments by the parties, fixing dates and time limits for oral arguments to be advanced by the parties etc. Should the party fail to comply with any order passed in a case management hearing, the court may, levy costs for such non-compliance; foreclose the non-complainant party's - right to file affidavits, conduct cross examinations of witnesses, file written submissions, address oral arguments or make further arguments in trial; or, dismiss the plaint or allow the suit where such non-compliance is wilful, repeated and imposition of costs is not adequate to ensure compliance. - v.
+At the case management hearing, the Court may pass orders framing issues, listing witness(es) to be examined by the parties, fixing dates for leading of evidence, fixing dates for filing of written arguments by the parties, fixing dates and time limits for oral arguments to be advanced by the parties etc. Should the party fail to comply with any order passed in a case management hearing, the court may, levy costs for such noncompliance; foreclose the noncomplainant party's right to file a ffid a vits, conduct cross examinations of witnesses, file written submissions, address oral arguments or make further arguments in trial; or, dismiss the plaint or allow the suit where such non-compliance is wilful, repeated and imposition of costs is not adequate to ensure compliance.

+vi.
 Parties are required to submit written arguments, 4 weeks prior to commencing oral arguments, followed by revised written arguments, if any, within 1 week of completion of oral arguments.
 Arguments are required to be closed no later than 6 months from the date of the first case management meeting.
 Judgment is required to be pronounced within 90 days of conclusion of arguments.

-17 Summary Suits in Civil Proceedings under Order 37 of the CPC4:
+18 Summary Suits in Civil Proceedings under Order 37 of the CPC6

-A plaintiff may file a summary suit for monetary claims upon negotiable instruments (such as bills of exchange, hundis and promissory notes), or for recovery of debt or liquidated demand arising on a written contract, or on a guarantee.
-No relief other than a monetary decree may be claimed in such a suit; where such relief is sought, the plaintiff must file a regular civil suit under ordinary civil procedure.
+A plaintiff may file a summary suit for monetary claims upon negotiable instruments (such as bills of exchange, hundis and promissory notes), or for recovery of debt or liquidated demand arising on a written contract, or on a quarantee.
+No relief other than a monetary decree may be claimed in such a suit.
+Where any other relief is sought, the plaintiff must file a regular civil suit under ordinary civil procedure.